- Anorexia nervosa is a serious eating disorder characterized by restricted food intake and fear of weight gain.

 - Feeling compelled to complete an exact amount of exercise each day

-- Never taking a day off and feeling guilty if not able to exercise
+- Never taking a day off—even if sick or injured—and feeling guilty if not able to exercise

 - Exercising in order to “earn” or “burn off” food